b13/bolt/README.md

 It's doing the same as you'd need to do manually all the time.

 What you do:

 * Create your site extension
 * Install bolt, and choose your site extension on your Site Configuration
 * Ensure your site extension contains one of the following files
-    - Configuration/TypoScript/constants.txt or constants.typoscript
+    - `Configuration/TypoScript/constants.typoscript` (or `Configuration/TypoScript/constants.txt`)
-    - Configuration/TypoScript/setup.txt or setup.typoscript
+    - `Configuration/TypoScript/setup.typoscript` (or `Configuration/TypoScript/setup.txt`)
-    - Configuration/PageTs/main.tsconfig or Configuration/PageTsConfig/main.tsconfig
+    - `Configuration/PageTs/main.tsconfig` or `Configuration/PageTsConfig/main.tsconfig`

 ## When do I need this extension?